KeyboardKit/website/collections/_features/State.md

 title: State
 ---

 KeyboardKit has ways to check if a keyboard is enabled in System Settings, if Full Access is granted and if the keyboard is currently being used.

-This can be used to make your main app help users setup their keyboard properly.
+This can be used to make the main app help users setup their keyboard properly.

 ## Keyboard state